EmrullahY223/Single-and-Two-DoF-Vibration-Solver/README.md

 # Capabilities:

-1) Solutions for two Degree of freedom system
+1) Solutions for two Degree of freedom system.
-2) m2 in the image below could be designated as a moving base with element k2 and c2 being the coupling elements
+2) m2 in the image above could be defined as a moving base with element k2 and c2 being the coupling elementsç
-3) Impulse or harmonic forces can be defined
+3) Impulse or harmonic forces can be defined.